survivejs/webpack-book/manuscript/developing_with_webpack/04_linting.md

 W> Note that the webpack configuration lints only the application code we refer to.
 If you want to lint webpack configuration itself, execute `npm run test:lint` separately.

-T> It can be useful to attach the linting process to Git through a prepush hook.
-A package known as [git-prepush-hook](https://www.npmjs.com/package/git-prepush-hook) allows you to achieve this easily.
+T> It can be useful to attach the linting process to Git through a prepush hook. [git-prepush-hook](https://www.npmjs.com/package/git-prepush-hook) allows you to achieve this easily.
 This allows you to rebase your commits and fix possible problems before pushing.

 ### Configuring ESLint Further